The oldest-to-date medical recipes from Hippocrates were recently discovered by monks at the St. Catherine’s Monastery in South Sinai, Egypt.

 The manuscript, which was written by an anonymous scribe, also contains other medical recipes as well as illustrations of medicinal herbs.

-Hippocrates medical recipes found at famed monastery on Mt.
+Hippocrates’ medical recipes were found at the famed monastery on Mt.
 Sinai

-The library at the monastery, which is considered to be the oldest continuously operating library in the world, contains some 6,000 manuscripts written in Arabic, Ethiopian, Coptic, Armenian, Syriac and Greek.
+The library at the monastery, which is considered to be the oldest continuously operating library in the world, contains some six thousand manuscripts written in Arabic, Ethiopian, Coptic, Armenian, Syriac, and Greek.

 The oldest manuscript at the library, which mainly houses works of history and philosophy, is thought to date back to the 4th century AD.